 Sony appears eager to lead in higher-than-1080 resolution displays, and we wonder if they’re wary of missing the boat after being late to the flat-screen HDTV revolution, which notably saw them work together with a “before they were famous” Samsung.
-The VW1000ES is actually derived from Sony’s professional cinema projectors, and its release predates the finalising of the “Ultra HD” TV standard (“4K” and “Ultra HD” are not necessarily the same, as we’ll go into).
+The VW1000ES is actually derived from Sony’s professional cinema projectors, and its release predates the finalising of the “Ultra HD” TV standard (“4K” and “Ultra HD” are not necessarily the same, as is discussed below).

 It’s likely that we’ll see the same consumer reactions with Ultra HD and 4K as we saw with 720p-ish and 1080p panels.
 Typically, the first reaction is a rejection of the new standard, a frustrated groan at the realisation that like everything else in the technology world, video resolutions and formats are superseded.
 Underpinning that, we imagine, is an annoyance that already-bought equipment is no longer on the cutting edge.
 Next come all sorts of stories about how the difference is invisible, only for the anal-retentive, and so on.
 Invariably, all of this is quickly forgotten once the higher resolution equipment becomes affordable.
 It happened with 768-line panels, it happened with 1080p, and it’ll happen with Ultra HD, so we may as well accept it (nobody is forcing upgrades, after all).